 A ranked list of top performance problems in the selected context.
 They are presented in Oracle, SQL Server, .NET, and J2EE.
-Each finding provides: a short explanation of the problem, detailed background information, and most important: one or more links to further investigate the problem and possibly get more granular findings on the selected context.
+Each finding provides: a short explanation of the problem, detailed background granular findings on the selected context.

 first byte time